jacquelineth/tomcatConf/Readme.md

+### TCP/IP Mode

 Two approaches, zeroconf or permanent.
 Although created for ODM88 branch, just changing `ODM_HOME` is sufficient.
 #### zeroconf
 By default conf/Catalina/localhost/res.xml, will overwrite the `management.protocol` to **tcpip**
 #### Permanent

-### TCP/IP Mode
 A new folder ***tcpIP*** provides a batch file (**configTcpip.bat**) to generate the new res.war file which will be deployed in *webapps88*.
 Set the ODM Home, and modify the default tcip property if required
 Then in your DecisionService or any XU you must update the ra.xml's plugin definition with

     {pluginClass=Management,xuName=default,protocol=tcpip,tcpip.port=1883,tcpip.host=localhost,tcpip.retryInterval=2000}

+### LDAP
+Branch ODM88_LDAP contains a modified conf/server.xml, with 2 realms, default file-based and LDAP with `commonRole` to set a rtsUser role to any authenticated.

+### Configured Database
-The configured DB is embedded Derby stored in /data, other JDBC jars should be added in /lib.
+The configured DB is 'embedded Derby' stored in /data, other JDBC jars should be added in /lib (like h2).
 There is also a setup to use Derby Network server with startDeby.bat/stopDerby.bat, adjust the datasource definition accordingly.